liturgiko/doxa/README.md

 # DOXA

 DOXA is downloadable open-source software that provides tools for users to create or enter translations of Eastern Orthodox Christian Akolouthia (services) and publish Digital Orthodox Akolouthia as a website for use in liturgical services.
-It is freely available for download by clicking on the word _Releases_ to the right.
-You will find installation instructions there.
+It is freely available for download as explained below in the section titled _How to Download and Install DOXA_.

 ## Sample Websites Created Using DOXA